 Monet planned every detail, even to how the light would shine on the paintings through the glass roofs.
+Closed Tuesdays.

 Admission with the Paris Museum Pass is free or €12.50 without.
-You could add a guided museum tours in English, currently only available on Mondays and Saturdays at 2.15pm, for €18.50 (entry and tour).
+You could add a guided museum tours in English, currently only available on Mondays and Wednesdays at 11.00am, for €22.50 (entry and tour).
 Café and Fabulous shop!

-The 5th floor of the Musée d'Orsay is just Impressionist paintings and I do visit it regularly however it holds only 1 of the waterlily paintings.
-The museum with the most paintings by Monet is the Marmottan Monet Museum in the west of Paris (only 250 visitors per day and €10.50 per ticket).
+The 5th floor of the Musée d'Orsay is just Impressionist paintings and I've an annual ticket because I love it however it holds only 1 of the waterlily paintings.
+Closed Mondays.
+The museum with the most paintings by Monet, about 300 of them, is the Marmottan Monet Museum in the west of Paris (just 900 visitors per day as only 30 every 15 minutes and €14.50 per ticket).
+Open every day.